 Before products arrive at the market or on the shelves, everyone involved in the value chain is certified in accordance with Demeter standards, as well as being subjected to regular inspections.
 But our members do more than just stubbornly adhere to our guidelines and standards.
 Every farm is different, and every farm manager has his or her own personal strengths and ideas.
 The development of each farm is a collaborative project with our respective local partners.
 We view ourselves as a development alliance, a community that goes far beyond merely checking off standards.
-Only those who consider the local conditions and form trustworthy relationships are on the right path, doing everything possible to find the best solutions for people, animals and the environment.ning genetic engineering in agriculture.
-We cultivate plants that are diverse and able to thrive in the conditions found at their locations.
+Only those who consider the local conditions and form trustworthy relationships are on the right path, doing everything possible to find the best solutions for people, animals and the environment.

 “With biodynamic plant breeding, we can take the images of plants shaped by materialistic and technical thinking and expand on them to counteract the monopolization of seed production.
-This type of breeding means that the care of the plants lies in the hands of the farmers.”
+This type of breeding means that the care of the plants lies in the hands of the farmers – not global corporates.”